BalterLoadTesting/balter/docs/content/_index.md

     .await;
 ```

+There is more to say about the core primitives of Balter and certain restrictions they currently have.
+Please see [the guide](@/guide/_index.md) for a more in-depth guide to using Balter.

 # Composability

 What sets Balter apart from other load testing frameworks like JMeter or Locust is composability.
 Scenarios are normal async Rust functions, and this opens up a world of flexibility.

-For example, say you want to run a series of load tests, you can run Scenarios in series:
+For example, say you want to run a set of load tests, you can run Scenarios in series calling them like normal functions:
 ```rust
 test_normal_user_load()
     .tps(10_000)